digitalmacgyver/viblio_backend/vib/vwf/README.md

 In our video processing workflow we will have one program for each Activity invoked by VPDecider.
-Each of these will inherit from the abstract [VPWorker](./VPWorker.py) module which handles several elements of bookeeping such as:
+Each of these will inherit from the abstract [VPWorker](./VPWorker.py) module which handles several elements of bookkeeping such as:

 * Catching exceptions and sending back events that SWF understands on error
 * Setting up Loggly logging so the derived classes can instantiate their logs with one line